70+ Best Synonyms for Experience to Improve Your Resume [With Examples]

 • Tested

-These action verbs convey initiative and active contribution, so using them at the beginning of your bullet points will catch the attention of a recruiter.
+These action verbs or resume bullet point starters convey initiative and active contribution, so using them at the beginning of your bullet points will catch the attention of a recruiter.
 In addition to hard skills and expertise, they communicate the candidate's personal qualities - the ability to take initiative, business acumen, and strong written communication skills.

 How to use action words effectively?

-Now that you have plenty of power verbs for your resume, make sure that you are using them effectively and appropriately:
+Now that you have plenty of power verbs for your resume, make sure that you are using them effectively and appropriately.
+This section outlines resume word choice tips and many describing experience examples.
+Thus, if you have no idea how to describe experience on your resume, this section will give you a wealth of information.

 Avoid resume buzzwords